Frix-x/DarkCrawler/README.md

 ## Usage

-First of all, put Gephi in English to allow the streaming API to work.
-Then start the streaming server.
+First of all, put Gephi in English to allow the streaming API to work (while using hyperlink.js or semantic.js) and then start the streaming server.

-Then change the parameters in the top of the crawl.js file to have the right torpassword and and the right TOR and Gephi servers IPs
+Then change the parameters in the top of those js files to put the right parameters (torpassword, TOR and Gephi servers IPs)

 ```bash
 # Launch the crawler